Super Nintendo / Famicom Architecture

 The chipset

-The Super Nintendo houses two different PPU chips that constitute the graphics subsystem, which combined are known as Super PPU or ‘S-PPU’.
+The Super Nintendo houses two different PPU chips that constitute the graphics subsystem, collectively known as the Super PPU or ‘S-PPU’.

 Image